Invest in Experience™

-Trek through the ageless mountains of the central Himalaya.
+Travel through the awe-inspiring mountains of the central Himalaya.
 We will follow the Kali Gandaki River, home to the deepest gorge on the planet, making our way to the capital of the formerly restricted, demilitarized Mustang Kingdom of Lo.

-Once in the capital, Lo Manthang, we will be viewing and photographing the annual three-day Buddhist festival of Tiji within the old walled city.
-Tiji is a spring-renewal rite bringing in the life-giving monsoons.
+Once in the capital, Lo Manthang, we will view and photograph the annual three-day Buddhist festival of Tiji within the old walled city.
+Tiji is a spring-renewal rite ushering in the life-giving monsoons.
 As importantly, in a ritual called 'chasing the demons', it celebrates the triumph of the forces of light over those of darkness.

-China has recently finished a road from Mustang's Sino border onward south thru the realm to Nepal.
-This rough thru-way (and, now, the electricity service the road has allowed) will forever alter not just the landscape but Upper Mustang's 5,000 inhabitants and their culture.
+The Chinese have recently finished a road from Mustang's Sino border onward south thru the realm into Nepal.
+This rough thru-way (and, now, the electricity and spotty mobile cellular service the road has allowed) will forever alter not just the landscape but Upper Mustang's 5,000 inhabitants and their culture.
 What, for the last 1000 years has been a week's trekking at high altitude can now be done in a one or two day (sometimes dizzying) drive.
 Join us as we see this Tibetan cultural area in its last years of sparse tourism.

-Join up to 5 other like-minded photographers as we move through this incredible landscape for the journey of a lifetime.
+With up to 3 other photographers we move through this incredible landscape for the journey of a lifetime.
 Our course will take us up the new SUV-negotiable road, following the Kali Gandaki river gorge between the towering massifs of Dhaulagiri to the west and the Annapurnas to the east.

-One of the bonus factors of our trip is that our arrangements and lodgings are organized by members of the once-royal family, 26th and 27th generation descendants of the Kingdom's founder Ame Pal!
+A bonus of our trip is that arrangements and lodgings are organized by members of the once-royal family, 26th and 27th generation descendants of the Kingdom's founder Ame Pal!

-Skill & physical level: moderate hiking skill but high level of fitness required; no technical difficulties, but an ability to hike in altitudes between about 2743 meters / 9000 feet up to 4135 meters / 13,566 feet.
+Skill & Physical Level: MODERATELY ACTIVE to STRENUOUS hiking skills with a good level of fitness required; no technical difficulties, but an ability to walk around in altitudes between about 2743 meters (9000 feet) and 4572 meters (15,000 feet).